Have you noticed the many stunning photographs being made with the iPhone? Want to learn how you can turn your iPhone into a more creative tool?

 stitched to create a vertical and horizontal panorama

 Cost: $140 via PayPal or with a credit card at PayPal for early sign ups.
-After April 1st the price is $150 also using PayPal/credit card.
+After April 1st the price is $150, also using PayPal and/or credit card.

-When: Sunday, May 5 (this same workshop is also offered on Saturday, May 4th, see our calendar for Saturday's sign ups.)
+When: Saturday, May 4 (this same workshop is also offered on Sunday, May 5, see our calendar for Sunday's sign ups.)

-Time 9am to 4:30pm with a break for lunch on your own.
+Time 9am to 4:30pm with a short break for lunch on your own.

-Where: We will meeting inside at a beautiful location on the bluffs overlooking Cape Cod Bay in Manomet, Plymouth, MA.
-There will be a Japanese Tea House and gorgeous views to try out our new found iPhone information.
-The grounds are private, so directions will be sent a few weeks before to those who are registered.
+Where: We will be at a beautiful location on the bluffs overlooking Cape Cod Bay in Manomet, Plymouth, MA.
+There will be a Japanese Tea House to try out our new found iPhone information.
+The grounds are private, so instructions will be sent a few weeks before to those who are registered.